Katsutami7moto/opc-support-bot/README.md

 4. In next points, `opc-support-bot` portion of all links should be changed to the name of Heroku app _**you**_ have created.
 5. [Connect](https://dashboard.heroku.com/apps/opc-support-bot/deploy/github) forked GitHub repository.
 6. Go to [Settings](https://dashboard.heroku.com/apps/opc-support-bot/settings) and set `Config Vars` from previously described environment variables, putting each name to `KEY` and value to `VALUE`, e.g. `TELEGRAM_BOT_TOKEN` to `KEY` and `{telegram_token}` (here it should be without `' '` quotation marks) to `VALUE`.
+7. Setup Google Application Credentials as described [here](https://stackoverflow.com/a/56818296), but use [this buildpack](https://github.com/gerynugrh/heroku-google-application-credentials-buildpack) on step 2.
-7. Go to [Deploy](https://dashboard.heroku.com/apps/opc-support-bot/deploy/github) section, scroll to bottom, to `Manual Deploy`, be sure to choose `main` branch and click `Deploy Branch` button.
+8. Go to [Deploy](https://dashboard.heroku.com/apps/opc-support-bot/deploy/github) section, scroll to bottom, to `Manual Deploy`, be sure to choose `main` branch and click `Deploy Branch` button.
-8. Bot should start working and send you a `Bot is running.` message (if you have started the chat with it), but just in case check the [logs](https://dashboard.heroku.com/apps/opc-support-bot/logs) of the app.
+9. Bot should start working and send you a `Bot is running.` message (if you have started the chat with it), but just in case check the [logs](https://dashboard.heroku.com/apps/opc-support-bot/logs) of the app.
 At the end it should look something like this:
 ```
 2022-07-25T12:52:42.000000+00:00 app[api]: Build succeeded
 2022-07-25T12:52:42.153483+00:00 heroku[bot.1]: Stopping all processes with SIGTERM